newdaveespionage/forwardjs2019/four_semesters_of_cs/README.md

 ##Sorting Algorithms

+###Bubble Sort

 * Bubble sort, find largest, bubble up to top
 * inefficient as it requires multiple iterations
 * no need to track previously sorted items (at top descending)
+* While vs Do - Do executes once then checks, while executes only if check passes initially
+* worst case: inverse sorted data

+###Insertion Sort

+* Keep track of sorted side of list, unsorted side of list
+* Start with completely unsorted, move sorted indicator
+* check if item is smaller or larger when compared to sorted items, place accordingly on "sorted" side
+* One loop to evaluate each item in list
+* internal loop to evaluate sorted against item, in reverse (i--)
+* Heuristic: bias in an algorithm
+* the heuristic here is the sorted threshold, anything below that does not need to be evaluated

+###Merge Sort

+* has recursion and multiple array comparisons so O(nlogn)
+* avoids unnecessary comparisons through destructuring source material
+* compares the same way every time (predictable performance)
+* best case scenario is same as worst case
+*